sopherapps/simplemq/README.md

 - Create the client file if you don't have one yet.
 Let's call it `client.js`

-- In `client.js`, import the Client component from `simplemq` and initialize it with `options` and a `callback` function, then call its listen method.
-  The `config` on initialization specifies:
+- In `client.js`, import the Client component from `simplemq` and initialize it with `options` The `config` on initialization specifies:

   - the IP address (`ipAddress`) of the simplemq server
-  - the `port` on which the simplemq server is running
+  - the optional `port` on which the simplemq server is running.
+Default is 38000.
-  - the `interval` in milliseconds at which to receive the messages
+  - the optional `interval` in milliseconds at which to receive the messages.
+Default is 1000.
   - a random `clientId` to identify the client

   ```Javascript